Hans Rudolf Mühlemann: Life and career

 Hans Rudolf Mühlemann was the son of Hans Mühlemann, a bank director in St. Moritz, Canton of Graubünden, Switzerland, and Elsa Müller, daughter of a textile industry family in Kandergrund, Canton of Bern, Switzerland.
 Hans R. Mühlemann attended primary school in St. Moritz, and high school in Schiers, Canton of Graubünden, Switzerland.
-He studied both dentistry and medicine in Zurich.
+He studied both dentistry and medicine in Zürich.
 Already in his early childhood, he was interested in new technologies such as radio, television, telephone, computers and electronic gadgets of all kinds.
 He was an avid skier and ski jumper.
 During high school, he suffered a skiing accident that left him with a lifelong walking disability.
 Thereafter, his sport activity was limited to swimming and scuba diving.
 He completed his studies in dental medicine in 1942.
-Subsequently, he pursued his study of medicine at the universities of Bern, Geneva and Zurich.
-He received the Dr.med.dent.
-(DDS) degree in 1945 and Dr. med.
+Subsequently, he pursued his study of medicine at the universities of Bern, Geneva and Zürich.
+He received the Dr.Med.Dent.
+(DDS) degree in 1945 and Dr. Med.
 (DMS) in 1948, both from the University of Zurich.

-From 1946 through 1951 he was a teacher/instructor in the Department of Orthodontics at the University of Zurich, and for a short time also in the Department of Oral Surgery.
-During this time, he invented the “propulsor,” a device for treating jaw malformations.
+From 1946 through 1951, he was a teacher/instructor in the Department of Orthodontics at the University of Zurich, and for a short time also in the Department of Oral Surgery.
+During this time, he invented the “propulsor”, a device for treating jaw malformations.
 In 1951, he completed his postdoctoral thesis at the University of Zurich, based upon his research in the area of physiologic and pathologic tooth mobility.
 Thereafter, he pursued post-graduate education/training in the Department of Radiology at the University of Illinois, Chicago, and at the Oak Ridge National Laboratory in Tennessee, where he studied the use of radioactive isotopes for marking tissues.
 At the university of Minnesota, he worked in the Department of Periodontology, gaining experience with primate model research systems.
 In 1953, he was called to chair the Department of Cariology and Periodontology at the University of Zurich, and was selected in 1963 as Director of the Dental Institute at the University of Zurich.